 We’ll coordinate a time for one of our samplers to stop by.
 Generally, we’re able to collect samples within 1 business day.

 Receive results within 3-4 business days.
-Once testing has been completed, we’ll automatically send results to the BCC for review.
+Once testing has been completed, we’ll automatically send results to the DCC for review.
 We’ll additionally send you an email with the final COA.

 Phase 3 Testing Requirements

-The California Bureau of Cannabis Control (BCC) has issued testing requirements for each of three product categories: inhalable cannabis, inhalable cannabis products, and other cannabis and cannabis products.
-Anresco Laboratories has extensive experience performing all analyses mandated by the BCC and is fully compliant with California testing regulations.
+The California Department of Cannabis Control (DCC) has issued testing requirements for each of three product categories: inhalable cannabis, inhalable cannabis products, and other cannabis and cannabis products.
+Anresco Laboratories has extensive experience performing all analyses mandated by the DCC and is fully compliant with California testing regulations.
 Analyses required for each category can be found in the chart below.